List of beaches in Ponce, Puerto Rico

 The municipality of Ponce, Puerto Rico, has 40 beaches including 28 on the mainland and 12 in its offshore islands, primarily at the deserted island of Caja de Muertos.
 This list of beaches in Ponce, Puerto Rico, consists of some of the most popular beaches in the municipality of Ponce, Puerto Rico.
 Only natural salt-water beaches are listed.

 All beaches in Ponce are public beaches and accessible to the general public at large, except for the beach at the Club Nautico de Ponce, which is accessible to members of that club only.
 Some public beaches are off-limits to the general public due to preservation or protection efforts.
 This is the case, for example, of beaches protected under the law by the Puerto Rico Department of Natural and Environmental Resources.
 Playa Larga beach, in Caja de Muertos, falls in this latter category.
-None of the beaches in Ponce are among Puerto Rico's 10 most dangerous beaches in terms of number of drownings.
+None of the beaches in Ponce is among Puerto Rico's 10 most dangerous beaches in terms of the number of drownings.